Are you feeling stressed? You’re not alone.

 Did you know that according to the American Psychological Association, people who already feel stressed are 45% more likely to feel more stressed when they don’t get enough sleep?

 Great sleep is the first ingredient to a stress-free day.
 7-9 nightly hours of sleep is optimal for proper daily functioning.
-A lack of sleep will inevitably have you feeling a bit of brain fog and could lead to an increased risk of diabetes and heart disease.
+Any less will have you feeling a bit of brain fog and over time could lead to an increased risk of diabetes and heart disease.

 Are you having trouble sleeping?